 Another gem of Frankl Lloyd Wright, this home is sometimes ascribed to as the John E. Christian House and was built for a couple who were employed at Purdue University; they weren't as well-to-do as many of his other clients but worked out a special payment plan to get their dream home built.

 It's filled with exceptionally colorful decor and remains a shining example of Wright's Usonian style.
 The plans were all overseen by Wright's wife, Olgivanna.
 Visitors today are able to tour the grounds and bask in the natural glory of the house.
 Tours are readily available, and the house's story is shared with the public.

 Vermont - Naulakha

 Author Rudyard Kipling had this classy two-story shingle-style house (named for a pavilion he saw on a trip to Pakistan) built in 1893, and lived there while he wrote several of his best-known works including "The Jungle Books."
 Though Kipling didn't spend many years in the house, they were undoubtedly fruitful years.

 Louisiana - Lalaurie Mansion

 This three-story mansion was home to NoLa socialite-serial killer Delphine LeLaurie - depicted by Kathy Bates in the third season of "American Horror Story."
 While the site is a common stop on ghost tours, many people have criticized the media's glorification of the gross misconduct that occurred in the building.

 The house was badly damaged in an 1834 fire intentionally set by her cook but has since been rehabbed and served as everything from a furniture store to a public high school.
-In 2007, Nicolas Cage bought it, but he lost it in foreclosure just two years later.
+In 2007, Hollywood star Nicolas Cage bought it, but he lost it in foreclosure just two years later.

 Maryland - Edgar Allan Poe House